kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 The event types in Kyma will map to Channels in Knative eventing.
 (Option 1).

-A detailed mapping would look like below:
+A detailed mapping would be as follows:

 ![](assets/event-types.svg)